Last Updated: March 14, 2026

 A Model Closely Watched by Europe

-Germany’s approach stands in contrast to the fully commercial cannabis markets seen in parts of North America.
+Germany’s approach stands in contrast to the fully commercial cannabis markets seen in parts of North America, particularly Canada’s mature federal cannabis regulatory system.
 Instead, policymakers are prioritizing a non-profit, controlled framework that limits corporate influence while still undermining illegal sales.

-Several European countries — including Switzerland, the Netherlands, and the Czech Republic — are closely watching Germany’s rollout as they consider reforms of their own.
+Several European countries — including Switzerland, the Netherlands, and the Czech Republic’s evolving cannabis legalization framework — are closely watching Germany’s rollout as they consider reforms of their own.
 Analysts believe Germany’s success or failure could influence cannabis policy across the European Union for years to come.
+In France, lawmakers continue expanding medical cannabis access in 2026, reflecting a broader shift toward regulated frameworks across the region.

 Industry and Economic Implications